krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **dict_file**
     (String.)
 Location of the dictionary file containing strings that are not allowed as passwords.
+The file should contain one string per line, with no additional whitespace.
 If none is specified or if there is no policy assigned to the principal, no dictionary checks of passwords will be performed.

 **host_based_services**
     (Whitespace- or comma-separated list.)
 Lists services which will